MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 1. Navigate back to the **Delete tenant 'Contoso Lab'** blade and click **Refresh**, click **Delete**.

-> **Note**: You will have to wait for the trial license expiration before you can delete the tenant.
-This does not incur any additional cost.
+> **Note**: If a tenant has a trial license, then you would have to wait for the trial license expiration before you could delete the tenant.
+This would not incur any additional cost.

 #### Review